 |Champagne Suite - Vineyards||

-The Provencal Suite has French inspired décor with beige and cream colors, there is a large walk in shower and private plunge pool.
+The Provencal Suite has French inspired décor with beige and cream colours, there is a large walk in shower and private plunge pool.

 The Vineyard and Manor House suites do not accept children under the age of 12 years.
 However, both Plum Tree Cottage and Maison Cottage accept children of all ages and the cottages are ideal for families.
 Extra beds and cots can be set up upon request.